 Students from our partner schools who intend to enroll in the Accelerated Degree Program should declare interest during their junior year and apply during their senior year.
 Georgetown undergraduate students should apply during their junior year to ensure the most efficient transition.
 For updated deadlines and further information about the application process, please visit the Graduate School Admissions website.

-In addition to Georgetown University undergraduates enrolled in the School of Foreign Service or Georgetown College, students at the following sixteen institutions are currently eligible to apply for the Accelerated Cooperative Degree Program:
+In addition to Georgetown University undergraduates enrolled in the School of Foreign Service or Georgetown College, students at the following seventeen institutions are currently eligible to apply for the Accelerated Cooperative Degree Program:

 McGill University - Canada